Afras2077/Afras2077/README.md

 ## ⚡ About Me
 Curious by nature, I enjoy solving problems with code and statistics.
-My goal is to grow both academically and reach new heights.
+My goal is to grow academically and reach new heights.

 ---
 ## 🛠 Tech Arsenal